babybuddy/babybuddy/README.md

 response for a particular endpoint for details on required fields and data formats.

+#### Timer Field

+The "timer" field is a special field available for `POST` operations to model endpoints supporting duration (Feeding, Sleep, Tummy Time).
+When the "timer" field is set in the request, the `start` and `end` fields will be filled in automatically using the `start` and `end` values *from the Timer* (the Timer will be stopped if it is currently running).

+Additionally, if the Timer has a Child relationship, the `child` field will be filled in automatically use the `child` value from the Timer.

+If the "timer" field is set, it's values will **always override** the relevant fields in the request.
+E.g. if a `POST` request is sent with both the `timer` and `end` fields, the value for the `end` field will be ignored and replaced by the Timer's `end` value.
+The same applies for `start` and `child`.
+These fields can all be left out of the request when the Timer is provided, otherwise they are required fields.

 #### Response

 Returns JSON data in the response body describing the added/updated instance or